-- Sometimes 2 ad units perform better than 3 ad units.
+- Sometimes lower number ad units perform better than more ad units.

 - Placing ads above the fold yields better results.

-- A combination of image + text ads perform better.
+- A combination of image + text ads performs better.

 There are many different options available for the placement of ads, but I highly recommend using a minimum amount of ad units or utilizing adverts only at the bottom or on the sidebar.